Thunder Blade: Development

 The plot and setting were inspired by the 1983 film Blue Thunder, from which a digitized frame became the title screen.

 Reception

-In Japan, Game Machine listed Thunder Blade in its January 15, 1988, issue as the fourth most successful upright arcade unit of the month.
+In Japan, Game Machine listed Thunder Blade as the fourth most successful upright arcade unit of January 1988.
 It went on to become Japan's ninth highest-grossing dedicated arcade game of 1988.

 The arcade game was well received by critics.
 Clare Edgeley of Computer and Video Games called it "a helicopter simulation with several innovative features".
 She said it was "a brilliant game" with "superb" graphics and gameplay.
 Your Sinclair stated that "Thunder Blade is probably the game which took most of your money in the arcades this summer, probably one of the most eagerly awaited coin-op conversions".

-At the 1988–1989 Golden Joystick Awards, the Sega Master System version won Console Game of the Year.
+At the 1988–1989 Golden Joystick Awards, the Master System version won the award for Console Game of the Year.
 The ZX Spectrum version also received a Crash Smash award from Crash magazine.